janfuhrer/it-security-docs/docs/themes/Card Verifiable Certificates.md

 ---

-Due to the reduced storage and memory resources of a smartcard, X.509 certificates are often too large and operation may be too complex.
+Due to the reduced storage and memory resources of a smartcard, [[X.509 certificates]] are often too large and operation may be too complex.

 ## Details

-- CVC are not compatible with X.509 certificates.
+- CVC are not compatible with [[X.509 certificates]].
 - CVC are used for **authentication only.**
 - CVC are encoded in Type-Length-Value (TLV) format.